In this article, I want to talk with you about the proper ways to handle a psychiatric emergency.

 Before talking about the ways to handle psychiatric emergencies we need to discuss the different types of psychiatric emergencies.

-I’m going to provide you with great detail regarding the types emergency situations, but the following statement is the easiest way to recognize a psychiatric emergency:
+I’m going to provide you with great detail regarding the types of emergency situations, but the following statement is the easiest way to recognize a psychiatric emergency:

 If you can remember that phrase you will always make the right decisions regarding psychiatric emergencies.